jordynmindorff/telemetry-system/comms-structure.md

 You're probably right, but I would rather consistency over the air than to use the 50 different ways these get encoded by the sensor breakout boards.

 It was really tempting to break this standard with the temp & humidity values since I'm already reading two raw bytes... but consistency.

+## Addresses

+-   0x18 will be the send/recieve address over the air.
+(Simply because I like the number 18)